 One of the most accessible salmon run locations is the Puntledge River Hatchery, less than 10 minutes drive from downtown Courtenay.
 The facility features multiple river viewing points as well as a huge tank with glass windows.

 Just downstream from the hatchery is Puntledge Park.
-A loop trail leads through the riverside park, with plenty of opportunities to see the salmon in Puntledge River and also Morrison Creek.
-Black bear love to hang out near the salmon too, so be sure to keep alert!
+A loop trail leads through the riverside park, with plenty of opportunities to see the salmon in Puntledge River and neighbouring Morrison Creek.
+Black bears love to hang out near the salmon too, so be sure to keep alert!

 Best time to go: Late September, early October